Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 Hotels

 In hotels, the DRS is integrated into existing operational flows, such as catering, minibars and support services.
-After consumption, beverage containers must be stored and directed to the nearest collection points and kiosks, where the €0.10 deposit per container is refunded.
+After consumption, beverage containers must be stored and directed to the nearest volta Points and volta Kiosks, where the €0.10 deposit per container is refunded.
 Containers may also be collected directly at the establishment (subject to a prior agreement with SDR Portugal).

 Restaurants

 In restaurants, beverage consumption occurs continuously.
-Beverage containers must be stored and later deposited at the nearest collection points and kiosks, where the €0.10 deposit per container is refunded.
+Beverage containers must be stored and later deposited at the nearest volta Points and volta Kiosks, where the €0.10 deposit per container is refunded.
 Containers may also be collected directly at the establishment (subject to a prior agreement with SDR Portugal).

 Cafés